-- Status Quo Is God: The implication at the end is that Krusty will get his show back in the wake of his Komeback Special's success, while Gabbo becomes yesterday's news.
-(Gabbo and Arthur Crandall have had only the occasional cameo since this episode, in fact, and in each they are in pretty dire financial straits).
+- Status Quo Is God: The implication at the end is that Krusty will get his show back in the wake of his Komeback Special's success, while Gabbo becomes yesterday's news (Gabbo and Arthur Crandall have had only the occasional cameo since this episode, in fact, and in each they are in pretty dire financial straits).

 - Temporary Bulk Change: Because Krusty doesn't realize that a milkshake diet only works with diet milkshakes (or that the milkshakes he drank have a laxative effect).
 Fortunately a Training Montage undoes its ill effects.

 - Training Montage: Thanks to his milkshake diet, Krusty has to get back into shape for the special, which he accomplishes over the course of a Rocky-style montage.